hyperledger/indy-hipe/text/0003-did-comm/README.md

 lost, please review that material for background and starting assumptions.

 Agents have to interact with one another to get work done.
-How they talk in general is A2A, the subject of this HIPE.
-The specific interactions enabled by A2A--connecting and maintaining relationships, issuing credentials, providing proof, etc.--are called __protocols__; they are described [elsewhere]( https://github.com/hyperledger/indy-hipe/pull/69).
+How they talk in general is DIDComm, the subject of this HIPE.
+The specific interactions enabled by DIDComm--connecting and maintaining relationships, issuing credentials, providing proof, etc.--are called __protocols__; they are described [elsewhere]( https://github.com/hyperledger/indy-hipe/pull/69).

 #### Rough Overview

-A typical A2A interaction works like this:
+A typical DIDComm interaction works like this:

 <blockquote>
-Imagine Alice wants to negotiate with Bob to sell something online, and that A2A, not direct human communication, is involved.
+Imagine Alice wants to negotiate with Bob to sell something online, and that DIDComm, not direct human communication, is involved.
 This means Alice's agent and Bob's agent are going to exchange a series of messages.

 Alice may just press a button and be unaware of details, but underneath,